 We’re led to believe that never before has a course been closed to the public for so long, simply waiting for its debut.
 The theory being that the Earth course would not only look and feel established but also it would boast a level of conditioning which most of the top pros had never experienced before.

 The Fire course, also designed by Greg Norman, opened for play in January 2010.
-Vijay Singh’s Water course is next on the list, followed by the final course in the elementally named series – Wind.
-Assuming Leisurecorp funding does not dry up, the Wind course, co-designed by Sergio Garcia, Greg Norman and Pete Dye, promises to be the most celebrated Jumeirah course, which will be routed through the desert dunes in a traditional links-like style.
+Vijay Singh’s Water course was next on the list, followed by the final course in the elementally named series – Wind.
+The Wind course, co-designed by Sergio Garcia, Greg Norman and Pete Dye, promised to be the most celebrated Jumeirah course, which was to be routed through the desert dunes in a traditional links-like style.
+Unfortunately, the global financial crisis put paid to either development.

 The world was transfixed by the Earth course as the Dubai World Championships unfolded into a very exciting climax to the 2009 season.
 In the end, England’s Lee Westwood cruised to victory, closing on 23 under par.
 His final round of 64 was not only one of his career best performances but also a course record on the Greg Norman-designed Earth course.
 Along with the title, Westwood claimed the €830,675 first prize and the European No.1 spot for the second time in his career.